Explore Surfing in Cuba: Top 7 Surfing Spots & Best Time to Go

 Playa Guanabo

 Just a short drive from Havana, Playa Guanabo is a popular destination for surfing in Cuba for both locals and visitors alike.
 With its sandy beaches and gentle waves, this spot is perfect for beginners and families looking to enjoy a day of fun in the sun.
+This is one of the best spots for surfing in Cuba.

 Playa Larga

 Located on the southern coast of Matanzas province, Playa Larga is a mecca for surfers seeking world-class waves and epic barrels.
 With its reef breaks and offshore winds, this iconic spot offers adrenaline-pumping rides for experienced surfers.
+Playa Larga is also a great destination for surfing in Cuba.

 Step-by-Step Guide to Planning Your Cuba Surfing Trip